 Red Fawn, Dion and Little Feather are in prison on federal charges and would appreciate letters from supporters.
-Rattler is out on supervised release and awaiting sentencing under an agreement that will recommend 36 months incarceration.
+Post-sentencing Rattler remains out on supervised release and is awaiting self-surrender to the Bureau of Prisons by or before November 26.

 Red Fawn Fallis